Dellarselatuiqrom/BasicAppB1/README.md

-# BasicAppxB1 as a project APLAS POLINEMA, from course mobile programming.
+# BasicAppB1 is a project APLAS POLINEMA, from course mobile programming.